brycewray/eleventy_solo/src/posts/2018/11/grid-locked-no-more.md

 And I meant it.

 Then, in the process of learning about CSS Grid, I decided to read articles and view videos by several of its key advocates, most notably [Jen Simmons](http://jensimmons.com), [Rachel Andrew](https://rachelandrew.co.uk), and [Kevin Powell](https://www.kevinpowell.co).
-They’re widely known for their insights into Web design and development, including the need to keep learning new ways of doing things we Web-heads have been doing for a long, long time.
+They’re widely known for their insights into web design and development, including the need to keep learning new ways of doing things we web-heads have been doing for a long, long time.
 Simmons’s [Layout Land videos](https://www.youtube.com/layoutland), in particular, helped me understand the basics of CSS Grid much more quickly than I think would’ve been possible otherwise.

 I thought over their points long and hard, and one key observation by Simmons from [this article](http://jensimmons.com/post/feb-28-2017/benefits-learning-how-code-layouts-css) hit home with me (to the extent that I thought, “Man, I wish I’d read this _before_ I wrote that post, especially the last part about hoping the next Bootstrap version will include CSS Grid”):